Last Friday night I was at a Christmas fete and someone asked me what I do with my life. This is a short recap of the conversation that ensued.

 “I’ve never met a feminist.”

-We all know why a lot of people – including actual practicing feminists – are terrified of the label Feminist and self-identifying feminists.
+We all know why a lot of people – including actual practicing feminists – are terrified of the label ‘Feminist’ and people who identify as feminists.

 As the LSIMF asked me; no we don’t all burn bras, yes some of us are sexually attracted to men, and YES of COURSE we support and fight for the rights of men who are oppressed by the same patriarchy that oppresses us all.